Architectural Practice Board of South Australia Information Statement

 The Board has a computerised register management system and two categories of hard copy files.
 These are as follows:

-- Guidance Note 2 Use of the Title Architect
+- Guidance Note 2 Use of Title Architect;

 Other documents held by the Board and provided electronically free of charge include: